 Birds of a feather flock together.
 In network terms this means that we gravitate towards people similar to ourselves and is known as the principle of similarity.
 There is an extensive body of research documenting our strong tendencies to form and maintain relationships with people like ourselves.
 The strongest and most consistent effects have been found for demographic attributes.
-The graphs below report the proportion of your contacts that are the same as you in terms of age, gender, language, and ethnicity.
+The graphs below report the proportion of contacts in YOUR NETWORK (p.
+4) that are the same as you in terms of education, gender, language, and ethnicity.